andrew/ultimate-awesome/README.md

 - [awesome-3d-point-cloud-denoising](https://github.com/agarnung/awesome-3d-point-cloud-denoising) - A curated list of awesome 3D point cloud denoising papers.
 - [Awesome-Ai-Tools](https://github.com/aliammari1/Awesome-Ai-Tools) - Curated collection of 100+ AI tools designed to enhance productivity and creativity, featuring live demos and APIs for developers.
 - [awesome-botman](https://github.com/botman/awesome-botman) - A curated list of awesome projects and resources for BotMan.
+- [awesome-openid-connect](https://github.com/cerberauth/awesome-openid-connect) - OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins (Apple, Facebook, Google, .etc).
+Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.
 - [qml-vqa-library](https://github.com/ericardomuten/qml-vqa-library) - A curated list of recent textbooks, reviews, perspectives, and research papers related to quantum machine learning, variational quantum algorithms, tensor networks, and classical machine learning applications in quantum systems.
 - [awesome-dev-articles](https://github.com/ESSS/awesome-dev-articles) - A curated list of articles selected by the ESSS Dev team.
 - [awesome-depth-estimation](https://github.com/Hardy-Uint/awesome-depth-estimation) - Depth estimation algorithm.